Organic operations systems

 Work sweet work

-Run your organization using your own integrated software system.
+Run your organization optimally using your own organic operations system.

-Engaging OS is our supple, layered, open-source platform for managing anything—or everything—you do.
+Engaging OS is our integrated, layered, role-powered platform for managing anything—or everything—you do.

-It’s especially helpful for multi-body organizations—non-profit and business alike—such as franchises, associations, accreditors, regulators, and distributed service providers.
+It’s especially helpful for multi-body organizations, such as franchises, associations, accreditors, regulators, and distributed service providers.

 The living room at Frank Lloyd Wright's Jacobs I House

-Built in 1937 and considered Mr Wright’s first Usonian, the Jacobs House is a low-cost yet fully integrated home in harmonious flow between inside and out—and an inspiration for the systems we build.
-It’s democratic, artisanal, exquisite, robust, systematic and modern.
+Built in 1937 and considered Mr Wright’s first Usonian, the Jacobs House is a low-cost yet fully integrated home in harmonious flow between inside and out.
+Like all Wright houses, it’s exquisite, systematic, modern, and a response to the location’s characteristics and the client’s needs—an inspiration for the systems we build.
 Photo by James Steakley.

 The Engaging Approach